Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 - `--single_end`: specifies that the input is single-end reads.
 This isn't applicable to our example above.

 If you have special library types (i.e. PBAT, EM-seq, single-cell bisulfite libraries), then there is a list of flag options to include ([details here](https://nf-co.re/methylseq/1.6.1/parameters#special-library-types))
-*Should we be using the -zymo flag for a trimming preset for the Zymo kit?*
+*Should we be using the -zymo flag for a trimming preset for the Zymo kit?
+See Adapter trimming sequences section*

 **Alignment parameter choices**;[details here](https://nf-co.re/methylseq/1.6.1/parameters#alignment-options):